Sushi-Mampfer/formly/SYNTAX.md

 A quick reference to the syntax of tha available login rules.

 ## Basics
-The pattern can have any length and is read and applied from left to right to the string.
+The pattern can have any length and is read and applied from left to right to the string.\
-If a pattern tries to access a character after the end of the string nothing happens.
+If a pattern tries to access a character after the end of the string nothing happens.\
 If no specific char or substring is selected.

 ## Controll flow

 #### block `{x}`
-x wil be executed depending on the condition before the curly brackets. x can be one or multiple instructions.
+x wil be executed depending on the condition before the curly brackets.\
+x can be one or multiple instructions.

 #### loop `[x]`
 The next block will be executed x times

 #### slice `(x.y)`
-The next block will only be applied on the substring from position x(inclusive) to position y(exclusive).
+The next block will only be applied on the substring from position x(inclusive) to position y(exclusive).\
-If x or y isn't present the substring will start at the beginning/end of the string.
+If x or y isn't present the substring will start at the beginning/end of the string.\
+Fails if y is smaller than x.\
+If x or y are out of bounds they'll get set to the start or end.

 #### char `(x)`
 The next block will only be applied to the character at position x.